datahub-project/datahub/docs/what/relationship.md

-# What is a GMA relationship?
+# What is a relationship?

 A relationship is a named associate between exactly two entities, a source and a destination.